dpemmons/typedef/README.md

 # typedef

-***IN DEVELOPMENT***

-Typedef is statically typed data declaration language for data serialization, interface defintion and generation, and string templating.
+Typedef is an ***in development*** statically typed data declaration language for interface defintion and generation, data serialization, and string templating.
 It will implement a variation of the FlatBuffers serialiaation protocol, emphasizing fast and efficient encoding/decoding with minimal data copying.

 ## Preliminary Documentation